iter-tools/iter-tools/README.md

 (fn, args = []) => fn(...args)
 ```
 `apply` has three main differences from `Function.prototype.apply`.
 It does not take a `thisArg`, the args to apply may be specified as an iterable, and if you do not pass the `args` iterable, the result is a partial application, not a no-args call to `fn`.

+## Issues and limitations
+There are a few limitations that you need to be aware of.
+First of all, when you consume an iterator object (using next) you are mutating the object for good.
+Some of these functions makes an in memory copy of the output.
+For example: cycle, product or tee.
+They do that in a efficient lazy way.
+Still you need to consider that.
+Also with the iterator protocol you can create infinite iterables (repeat, cycle, count etc.).
+These iterables can't be used by all generators.
+For example combinatory generators require finite iterables.
+Some of the obvious things you can do with arrays, are not efficients with iterables.
+For example: sorting, shuffling and in general all operations that rely on having the full array at your disposal.
+In that case the way to go is to convert the iterable in an array and use that.

 ## Acknowledgements